Skip to content

 5. Tiered Excise Taxes for Colleges and Universities

-Finally, ASC 740 has brought some changes to how excise taxes on some colleges and universities are handled.
+Finally, some changes to how excise taxes on some colleges and universities are handled have been made.
 Previously, a flat 1.4% excise tax was applied to private colleges and universities with student-adjusted endowment rates of a certain amount.

-In addition to this tiered system, ASC 740 also includes student loan interest income and federally subsidized royalty income in an institution's modified net investment income.
+In addition to this tiered system, student loan interest income and federally subsidized royalty income is now considered in an institution's modified net investment income.

 What Could This Mean for Your Organization?

-With so many changes being brought forth as a result of ASC 740, businesses and organizations need to start taking measures now to ensure they are up-to-speed with accounting best practices.
 This may include taking measures to review existing financial and accounting practices for accuracy, as well as establishing clear guidelines for income tax reporting moving forward.
-And because additional changes may occur, accountants and other financial professionals are always encouraged to stay on top of the latest GAAP news.
+Since additional changes may occur, accountants and other financial professionals are always encouraged to stay on top of the latest GAAP news.

 Moving Forward with ASC 740 in Mind

-ASC 740 is a complex tax law with far-reaching implications for organizations and private entities alike.
-In fact, any business or organization that is subject to federal income taxes is likely to be affected by this tax law in some way.
-The key, is to begin making preparations sooner rather than later for how your own accounting practices may need to be updated in order to remain compliant.
+ASC 740 is a complex accounting standard with far-reaching implications for all types of businesses and organizations.
+Most organizations subject to federal income taxes will likely be affected by the OBBBA in some way.
+The key is to be proactive and assess how your accounting practices may need to be updated to remain compliant with ASC 740.

 If your organization needs assistance in developing a strategy to adapt to ASC 740, it's time to consult with an experienced financial advisor.
-In doing so, your organization can be better prepared to comply with ASC 740 and move forward with confidence.
+In doing so, your organization can be better prepared to comply with the OBBBA and ASC 740 to move forward with confidence.

 To learn more about LGT and how we can serve you, contact us here.